Once you’re pregnant, you’ll certainly face this realisation:

 There are 2 ways to see this…

-Firstly, if you just want a maternity plan, you’re restricted and considerations to which bundled plan to get need to be done.
+Firstly, if you just want a maternity plan, you’re restricted and you’ll need to also decide which bundled plan to get.

-Secondly, there are benefits to having that “additional” plan.
-It could be a disciplined form of savings for the child, additional protection for the parents, etc. Those have to be addressed sooner or later anyway.
+It could be a disciplined form of savings for the child, additional protection for the parents, or the transfer of life insurance coverage to the newborn (even if the newborn is born with conditions).
+Those have to be addressed sooner or later anyway.

-There are also plans that come as a standalone, and they do have a downside to them: usually, there’s still some form of health underwriting when the newborn comes.
+There are maternity plans that come as a standalone.
+But they do have a downside to them: if you wish get life insurance coverage for the newborn, some form of health underwriting will still be needed.

 2) Does not cover normal delivery costs